inversionhourglass/Rougamo.Retry/README_en.md

 ```

 #### Rougamo.Retry.GeneralHost

+<font color=red>**Note that `Rougamo.Retry.GeneralHost` is no longer recommended, and the related NuGet package will be marked as obsolete.
+It is suggested to follow the introduction provided in the [Dependency Injection](#dependency-injection) section and use [`DependencyInjection.StaticAccessor`](https://github.com/inversionhourglass/DependencyInjection.StaticAccessor) to set up dependency injection.**</font>

 In addition to AspNetCore, we may also create some general programs.
 At this time, we need to reference `Rougamo.Retry.GeneralHost`.
 ```csharp
 // 1.
 Define a type that implements IRecordableMatcher or IRecordableRetryDefinition, then inject and use ILogger